top of page

 As time goes on, you notice that the employee is showing confidence in what they do and people are going to that employee to either get their questions answered or problems solved.
 Once again, a shift in strategy is required for leadership.
 You should let the employee know that they have earned more autonomy, that you’re proud of them, that they have shown mastery in what they do, evidenced by the other employee’s behavior toward them and that now, the purpose part of the equation should be addressed.

 The reality of the workplace is an employee usually only hears from leadership in one of two ways.
 The first is whenever they do something wrong and the second is when they have to sit through their yearly evaluation, that awkward process where nobody cares about outcomes or relationships, and they work toward completion because they’re expected to, but rarely because they want to.
-That evaluation should be a culmination of many meetings, there should be no surprises and it should be a meeting revolving around the growth of an individual and what can leadership do to make sure that growth continues.
+That evaluation should be a culmination of many meetings, there should be no surprises and it should be a meeting revolving around the growth of an individual and what leadership can do to make sure that growth continues.

-We have to do better in how we assist the motivation process, there is a lot at stake and we can’t afford to let employees under engage or disengage while they wait for you to get it right!
+We have to do better in how we assist the motivation process, there is a lot at stake and we can’t afford to let employees under engage or disengage while they wait for you to get it right.

 bottom of page